Skip to content

 Carhops were employed for drive-up service in the 1940s, 50s and 60s.
 Children of that era share memories of late evening pajama-clad trips to the Morning Call.

 In 1974, the original French Market location of Morning Call closed down due to extensive renovations in the market area inhibiting traffic.
-Owner Al Jurisich complained that ongoing construction in the area had severely impacted his business, and, even though given preferential treatment on renewing his lease, he declined to do so.
+Owner Al Jurisich complained that ongoing construction in the area had severely impacted his business.
+Even though given preferential treatment on renewing his lease, he declined to do so.

-Local restaurateur Ernie Masson obtained a lease on the original French Market space in late 1974 and opened Cafe Maison, a coffee shop serving cafe au lait and beignets just as Morning Call did (allegedly a stipulation in the lease).
+Local restaurateur Ernie Masson obtained a lease on the original French Market space in late 1974 and opened Cafe Maison.
+The coffee shop served cafe au lait and beignets just as Morning Call did (allegedly a stipulation in the lease).
 Masson's new venture would be managed by Ronald "Snow" Lenfant, whose family's restaurant Lenfant's had operated on Canal Boulevard for decades.

 In 2012, Morning Call expanded, opening a new location in New Orleans City Park.
 In 2018, the Metairie location closed, with owners citing increasing rents and a change in area competition.